Preparing for the family office of the future: Frequently asked questions

 It’s important for all family offices to take a step back every few years and evaluate not only their purpose, mission, and goals but also their risks.
 Not doing this would be the greatest risk to the family office.

-BC and JK: As we get ready to wrap up, what trends are you seeing that you think will be impactful long term?
+Q: As we get ready to wrap up, what trends are you seeing that you think will be impactful long term?

-MB: We never really know what trends ultimately will prove to have real staying power.
-I hesitate to say “this time will be different” for reasons already mentioned.
+A: We never really know what trends ultimately will prove to have real staying power.
+We hesitate to say “this time will be different” for reasons already mentioned.
 In 2021, we witnessed an increase from the prior year in the formation of new family offices.
 Compared to a few years ago, these new family offices are much more likely to outsource certain key functions, such as taxes and bookkeeping.
 On the other hand, we have also seen an increase interest in building in-house functions in direct investments.

 So far in 2022, the trend in new family office formation continues alongside the reorganization of older family offices into the newer family office models.